 <iframe src="https://www.example.com" width="600" height="400"></iframe>

-The “src” attribute specifies the source URL of the document to be embedded, while the “width” and “height” attributes define the size of the iframe.
+The “src” attribute specifies the source URL of the document to be embedded, while the “width” and “height” attributes define the size of the frame.

-You can also specify additional attributes such as “frameborder” (to add or remove a border around the iframe), “scrolling” (to enable or disable scrolling within the iframe), and “name” (to give the iframe a name).
+You can also specify additional attributes such as “frameborder” (to add or remove a border around the iframe), “scrolling” (to turn on or off scrolling within the iframe), and “name” (to give the iframe a name).

 Here’s an example that demonstrates some of these additional attributes: